Skip to main content

 Bias, Fairness, and Inclusive Design in Educational AI

-As AI agents become integrated into educational settings, preventing unintended harm and ensuring equitable outcomes is a critical priority.
+As AI assistants become integrated into educational settings, preventing unintended harm and ensuring equitable outcomes is a critical priority.
 Bias in AI can arise from training data, design choices, or deployment practices, potentially disadvantaging students or reinforcing inequities.
 This white paper provides guidance on identifying bias sources, monitoring AI outputs, accommodating diverse learners, and avoiding harmful algorithmic tracking or labeling.

 By proactively addressing bias and fairness, educators and developers can implement AI systems that enhance learning for all students while maintaining trust, accountability, and inclusivity.